nyckoo/medical_remedies_rag/readme.md

 ### 4. CRAG agent development

 After time, I decided to turn this project into more advanced, CRAG agent using langchain with state management state.
 Now the agent works by implemented graph behaviour using llm chains.
-The graph is [right at the top][#agent_graph].
+The graph is [right at the top][#brief-introduction].

 Workflow implementation: *(graph_workflow.py)*, <br>
 Nodes implementation: *(graph_nodes.py)*, <br>